ValueMelody/melody-auth/docs/auth-server-configuration.md

 ### LOG_LEVEL
 - **Default:** silent
+- **Description:** Controls the verbosity of logs.
+Valid values include:
+  - silent: Suppresses all logs.
+  - info: Outputs informational and error-level logs.
+  - error: Only reports error-level logs.
-- **Description:** You can choose between silent or info for the log level.
-However, if you set environment to dev, the log level is automatically enforced as info regardless of your configuration.
+- Note: If the environment is set to dev, the log level is automatically forced to info, regardless of your configuration.

 ### ENABLE_EMAIL_LOG
 - **Default:** false